chris1111/Kext-Droplet/README.md

 ### Troubleshooting: If after an installation of kexts whatever it is and the result wanted is not there, reinstall the same kexts a second time and Reboot.

 ### Simple Utility for installing kexts in macOS
-- Lattest Update 31 Jan 2020 Fix Install /S/L/E for Catalina not need RW for Install to /L/E
+- Lattest Update 02 Fev Add Verifying SIP

 ![Capture1](https://user-images.githubusercontent.com/6248794/71537765-e6ef6e80-28ee-11ea-8138-d647b66d0e01.png)
 ![Capture2](https://user-images.githubusercontent.com/6248794/71537766-e6ef6e80-28ee-11ea-9426-2a6677af1239.png)